Barnard and Morris Young Collection

 -Other materials: Cataloged for open stacks collections, or still unprocessed among materials in the University Press Building Library storage area or in the Special Collections cataloging backlog cabinets on the upper level of the Music and Performing Arts Library.

+See the Morris and Barnard Young Music Business Records, 1832-1988 Finding Aid at the Sousa Archives and Center for American Music.
 Individually-cataloged materials may be accessed through online catalog.
-The collection finding aid may be accessed here.
 Sheet music may be searched by composer, title, and year of publication in the Music and Performing Arts Library's online sheet music catalog.

 African-American music Recordings: 45 rpm